 Have you ever noticed that you tend to learn certain things simply by observing others?
-Learning in this way is called social learning, which is one of the 6 common types of learning.
-It helps you learn faster as knowledge and habits are acquired easily when they are practiced by people within a certain environment.
+Learning in this way is called social learning, which is one of the six common types of learning.
+It helps you learn faster, as knowledge and habits are acquired easily when they are practiced by people within a certain environment.

-Throughout the centuries, humans have incorporated social learning in their lives as a major learning approach.
+Throughout the centuries, humans have incorporated social learning into their lives as a major learning approach.
 The fact that human behavior is learned has made this possible.
 From initially being the only way to learn, it is now the fastest and most comprehensive learning method.

 In this article, you’ll find out how you can make good use of social learning and observed behaviors to help you learn faster and easier.

 The social learning theory as presented by Albert Bandura is simple.
 It suggests social learning is based on attention, retention, motivation, and reproduction.

-While these stages seem like common sense, there is a surprisingly large number of people who go through social interactions without learning anything because they aren’t actively practicing the different stages.
+While the stages of social learning seem like common sense, there is a surprisingly large number of people who go through social interactions without learning anything because they aren’t actively practicing the different stages.

-Since our mind has a limited capacity for storing data, it’s the things that we pay attention to that stay with us.
+Since our mind has a limited capacity for storing data, it’s the things that we pay attention to that stay with us after the learning process.
 Giving 100% of your attention to a situation you learn from is guaranteed to help you maximize social learning.

 Stay in the Moment

 When you’re focused on learning from your surroundings, your mind will focus only on what it wants to learn, so distractions fade away.
 However, it’s very normal to be in a situation where the information you are getting becomes monotonous or you get distracted for some other reason.

 Make sure you are well-rested and energized so you can spend your energy learning things that matter to you.